biswajyoti-nath/llm-content-pipeline/README.md

 A 3-stage multi-model AI pipeline that automates startup story generation — from web discovery to publication-ready article.

+## Problem

+Startup stories and founder narratives are scattered across the web and interviews.
+Manually collecting, structuring, and converting them into publishable content is time-consuming and inconsistent.

+This pipeline automates:
+- discovery of startup information
+- structuring into machine-readable format
+- generation of coherent, publication-ready stories

+## Design Decisions

+- Multi-model approach avoids over-reliance on a single LLM
+- Separation of stages improves modularity and debugging
+- Structured JSON intermediate reduces hallucination in final output

 ## Pipeline Architecture

 <img src="pipeline_architecture.png" alt="Pipeline Architecture" width="400"/>